 One strategy for attracting customers is having a brand that clearly conveys a business’ values.
-Customers need to have a clear sense of what the companies they’re buying from stand for.
+Customers need to clearly understand what the companies they’re buying from the stand for.
 Conversely, if brand values become distorted or obscured, this can lead to customers being reluctant to do business.

 This is where brand safety comes into play - protecting your brand from being seen in the wrong place at the wrong time.
 This guide outlines brand safety, risks, and strategies for protecting it.

 What is brand safety?

 Brand safety is the practice of actively maintaining your reputation.
 It involves keeping advertising and other brand materials away from things that clash with your values.
 As such, brand safety looks a little different for each brand that pursues it.

 Brand safety has obvious overlaps with things like digital PR.
 Both seek to shape the conversation surrounding your brand.
 Brand safety is an activity typically applies to actions taken online, whether on websites or social media channels.

 However, this isn’t brand safety’s only area of concern, unlike digital PR.
 Physical adverts can affect brand identity, too, if their messaging or location hasn’t been thought through.